jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 1.3 Requirement Keywords

 The keywords MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY in this document are to be interpreted as in RFC 2119.

+### 1.4 About This Specification

+This specification documents the AP2 protocol as it appears on the wire between Siemens Apogee supervisors and field panels.
+It is written for engineers and software authors building tools that read, generate, or analyze AP2 traffic — Wireshark dissectors, intrusion-detection signatures, BACnet bridges, diagnostic scanners, and replacement supervisor stacks.

+The protocol itself is proprietary and has no published specification from the vendor.
+The wire formats, opcode meanings, error semantics, and timing behaviors documented here are derived from observation of real AP2 traffic between commercially-deployed Siemens supervisors (Insight and Desigo CC) and field panels (PXC Compact, PXC Modular, PME1252, PME1300).
+Where details could not be determined from observation alone — for example, the exact derivation of a session-id nonce, or the boundary between firmware revisions for a particular opcode — the specification says so explicitly.

+This document describes the protocol; it does not describe how to attack it, and it does not endorse use of the protocol in environments where confidentiality or integrity matter.
+P2 provides no transport security (see §21), and any deployment of P2 on a network reachable by untrusted parties is structurally insecure regardless of which implementation produced the traffic.

+Two scope boundaries apply throughout:

+- **Wire format is authoritative; labels are informational.** When a particular opcode is described as "ValuePush" or "RegisterCOV", that label captures the operation's observable behavior, not a vendor-blessed name.
+A parser MUST dispatch on the wire bytes (opcode, sub-opcode, body shape), not on the textual label.
+- **Where an operation's behavior is uncertain, the document says so.** Sections that describe write semantics, polymorphic opcodes, or rare error codes flag inferences explicitly.
+Implementers should treat hedged statements as guidance to verify against their own equipment before relying on the behavior.

+Corrections, additions, and counter-examples are welcome through the issue tracker accompanying this document.

 ---